bitcriminals/bitcriminals.github.io/writeups/_dCTF2021/Pwnsanitycheck.md

 ![](/images/v1per/dctfpsc5.png)

 This function takes two parameters as input and compares their values and actually spawns a shell.
-Now, here I thought what if we could bypass the if conditions and directly go to the 'system("/bin/sh");' line.
+Now, here I thought - what if we could bypass the if conditions and directly go to the 'system("/bin/sh");' line?
 I took note of the address of the line just before the line in which the shell was being spawned: **0x004006d6**

 ![](/images/v1per/dctfpsc6.png)